 We believe Commerzbank will be able to withstand an expected moderate asset quality deterioration because of its now stronger operating performance.
-The bank has also continued to conservatively build provisions for performing loans and has only been releasing smaller portions of forward-looking provisions built since the onset of the coronavirus pandemic in 2019 (as of the end of 2023 its top level adjustment was €453 million), which will continue to provide a substantial buffer against unexpected shocks.
+The bank has also continued to conservatively build provisions for performing loans and has only been releasing smaller portions of forward-looking provisions built since the onset of the coronavirus pandemic in 2019 (as of 30 June 2024, its top level adjustment was reduced to €336 million from €456 million as of the end of 2023).
+This will continue to provide a substantial buffer against unexpected shocks.

-Exhibit 6

 Moderately weakening asset quality is driven by corporate lending, balanced by solid coverage for problem loans

 Data in %